Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Case study results

+The top panel in Figure~\ref{fig:forecast_points} shows the exact georeferencing for each of the points included in the temporal series forecast in the right panel.
+As expected, out-of-sample 1-step-ahead predictions show greater variability for predictive intervals, although the empirical coverage is close to the nominal $95\%$ level, as confirmed by Table~\ref{tab:temporal}.
+For any of the considered points, the model retraces the truth very closely, seizing the seasonality and providing good extrapolations.

+Table~\ref{tab:spatial} evaluates spatial prediction for \textsc{dynbps}.
+It achieves the lowest \textsc{rmspe} ($1.34$), interval score ($8.54$), and energy score ($1.50$) across all competing methods and evaluation times.
+In addition, we compare Figure~\ref{fig:interpolation_in} with Figure~\ref{fig:interpolation_out} for in-sample and out-of-sample interpolation corresponding to the month of December.
+These figures depict strong similarities, implying the model's ability to learn spatial patterns without losing seasonal coherence.
-Together, these results validate the pattern identified by the \textsc{c3s} Atlas dataset for large-scale spatiotemporal analysis in climate research and demonstrate the scalability of \textsc{dynbps} for joint multivariate forecasting and interpolation tasks across the entire European continent.

-Dynamic \textsc{bps} brings the feasibility of combining physically interpretable multidimensional factors with data-driven spatiotemporal modeling to a new level, supporting climate monitoring and decision-making within GeoAIsystems.
-Indeed, the entire Bayesian estimation framework only takes nearly $12$ minutes to provide posterior and posterior predictive sampling, along with uncertainty quantification.
-This occurs on a standard laptop, with very limited resources, as explained in Section~\ref{sec:computational}; allowing almost-automated multivariate spatiotemporal Bayesian modeling for large-scale settings in constrained GeoAIs systems.
+Overall, these results demonstrate the scalability of \textsc{dynbps} for joint multivariate forecasting and interpolation across the European continent.
+Dynamic \textsc{bps} brings the feasibility of combining physically interpretable multidimensional factors with data-driven spatiotemporal modeling to a new level, supporting climate monitoring and decision-making within \textsc{geoai} systems.
+As reported above and detailed in Section~\ref{sec:computational}, the entire estimation and prediction pipeline runs on a standard laptop with very limited resources, enabling almost-automated multivariate spatiotemporal Bayesian modeling for large-scale settings in constrained \textsc{geoai} systems.